zpaolo11x/Arcadeflow/README.md

 *Per Display*
 - 'Per Display background' : You can have a different background for each display, just put your pictures in menu-art/bgmain and menu-art/bghistory folders named as the display
-- '!
-Per Display overlay !' : You can have a different overlay for each display, just put your pictures in menu-art/overmain folder named as the display
+- 'Per Display overlay' : You can have a different overlay for each display, just put your pictures in menu-art/overmain folder named as the display

 #### LOGO
 Customize the splash logo at the start of Arcadeflow